Sandeep-Tech/myJavaPrograms/README.md

 # myJavaPrograms
-somethings I did in JAVA.
+some programs I wrote in JAVA.